-Moreover, DCA requires that the accessibility requirements of Section 504 be incorporated into the design and construction of all new construction and/or rehabilitation projects funded under the QAP regardless of whether or not the project will receive federal financing assistance.
+In addition, DCA requires that the accessibility requirements of "Section 504" be incorporated into the design and construction of ALL new construction and/or rehabilitation projects funded under the 2021 Qualified Allocation Plan, regardless of whether or not the project will receive federal financing assistance.
 This constitutes a higher standard of accessibility than what may be required under federal laws.
-This means that all projects must incorporate at a minimum the requirements of the United States Access Board (UFAS) into the design and construction of the project.
+This means projects financed only with tax exempt bonds which receive an allocation of 4% tax credits and projects financed only with 9% tax credits must incorporate at a minimum the requirements of the "UFAS" into the design and construction of the project.

-DCA will not waive these additional Section 504 requirements for any new construction projects.
-Exemptions for 4% tax credit- and 9% tax credit-only rehabilitation projects will be considered in accordance with the requirements set forth in Section 504.
-Section 504 provides that a recipient is not required to make a dwelling unit, common area, facility or element accessible if doing so would impose an undue financial and administrative burden on the project's operation and if the rehabilitation is not substantial.
+DCA will NOT "waive" these additional Section 504 requirements for any new construction 4% tax credit and 9% tax credit only projects.
+Waivers for 4% tax credit and 9% tax credit only rehabilitation projects will be considered in accordance with the requirements set forth in Section 504.
+Section 504 provides that a recipient is not required to make a dwelling unit, common area, facility, or element accessible if doing so would impose "undue financial and administrative burden" on the operation of the project and if the rehabilitation is not substantial.
 Therefore, recipients are required to provide access for covered alterations up to the point of being infeasible or an undue financial and administration burden.